harakas/amd_igpu_yolo_v8/README.md

  * create a Docker image named `rocm-pytorch` that contains the ROCm and pytorch software environment
  * modify command line script `rocm_python` that runs this Docker image inline as a `python` wrapper
  * use this script to run the yolo5.py example script for inference on [wolf.jpg](wolf.jpg)
+ * run the same image on the ultralytics/yolov8 trained using the Google Open Image V7 archive
+ * export the model from torch into AMD migraphics format

 ## Build a Docker image